postech-dao/simperby/docs/ssss.md

   - Governance and consensus proposals are stored as Git branches.
   - The canonical history of the chain is presented as a designated Git branch.

+For details on the storage, refer to the [documentation](./git.md).

 ### Interoperability

 - Native support for trustless message delivery that establishes **multichain